Once Bitten, Twice Shy

 "Well, I am the one in Ravenclaw."

 "Hey, there's nothing wrong with being in Hufflepuff."
-Lysander sighed and got up.
+Lysander sighed and got up, smoothing his black-and-yellow robes.
 "You know what?
 I think I'd rather find Dominique than stick around and be tormented.
-Go eat something, Lorcan."
+Go eat something before lunch ends, Lorcan."

-Lorcan grimaced at his brother's back.
+Lorcan grimaced at his brother's back as the kinder Scamander walked away.
 "Oh, yes, ditch your brother for your girlfriend!" he hollered at him.
 "That's being so loyal!"
 But Lysander ignored him.
 Soon enough the bell rang, and Lorcan was left feeling just as antsy inside the classroom as out.

 Lorcan made it his mission to point out all the bad things about Scorpius to Rose.